 - What is the date?

 - How old are you?

 - Check the person's airway, breathing, and pulse frequently.
-If necessary, begin rescue breathing and CPR.
+If necessary, begin CPR .

-- If the person is breathing and lying on the back, and you do not think there is a spinal injury, carefully roll the person toward you onto the side.
+- If the person is breathing and lying on their back, and you do not think there is a spinal injury , carefully roll the person toward you onto their side.
 Bend the top leg so both hip and knee are at right angles.
-Gently tilt the head back to keep the airway open.
-If breathing or pulse stops at any time, roll the person on to his back and begin CPR.
+Gently tilt their head back to keep the airway open.
+If breathing or pulse stops at any time, roll the person onto their back and begin CPR.

 - If you think there is a spinal injury, leave the person where you found them (as long as breathing continues).
-If the person vomits, roll the entire body at one time to the side.
-Support the neck and back to keep the head and body in the same position while you roll.
+If the person vomits, roll the entire body at one time to their side.
+Support their neck and back to keep the head and body in the same position while you roll.

 - Keep the person warm until medical help arrives.